anhristian/play-numbers/docs/index.md

    * **_Google Sign In_**

       The user will have the choice to provide his or her email, which will help to record the child's progress on the activities.
-      Otherwise, the user could skip it, but this will result in no saving the data from the progress.
-      The app doesn't require the Google Sign In for its functionality.
+      The app requires the Google Sign In for its functionality.

         * [Google Sign In](https://developers.google.com/identity/sign-in/android/sign-in)